-While researching presentation best practice for TWi’s writing skills training courses*, we came across Nancy Duarte.
-In her book, Resonate, she reveals the power of incorporating story into presentations and describes a new approach to making them persuasive.
+While researching presentation best practices for TWi’s writing skills training courses*, we came across Nancy Duarte.
+In her book, Resonate, she reveals the power of incorporating stories into presentations and describes a new approach to making them persuasive.

-Like all good stories, Duarte’s presentations have a distinct beginning, middle, and end, but with two important turning points:
+Like all good stories, Duarte’s presentations have a distinct beginning, middle, and end, but with two crucial turning points:

 - Call to adventure

 - Call to action

 The next sections elaborate on Duarte’s approach and illustrate how it influenced the design of our training courses, followed by some presentation tips.